SynDistNet: Self-Supervised Monocular Fisheye Camera Distance Estimation Synergized with Semantic Segmentation for Autonomous Driving: Multi-Task Learning Framework

 We define semantic segmentation as the task of assigning a pixel-wise label mask $M_{t}$ to an input image $I_t$, i.e. the same input as for distance estimation from a single image.
 Each pixel gets assigned a class label $s\in\mathcal{S} = \left\lbrace1,2,...,S\right\rbrace$ from the set of classes $\mathcal{S}$.
 In a supervised way, the network predicts a posterior probability $Y_t$ that a pixel belongs to a class $s\in \mathcal{S}$, which is then compared to the one-hot encoded ground truth labels $\overline{Y}_{t}$ inside the cross-entropy loss

 the final segmentation mask $M_{t}$ is then obtained by applying a pixel-wise $\operatorname{argmax}$ operation on the posterior probabilities $Y_{t,s}$.
-Note that in this work, we also use unrectified fisheye camera images, for which the segmentation task can however still be applied as shown in this work.
+Note that we also use unrectified fisheye camera images, for which the segmentation task can however still be applied as shown in this work.